Skip to main content

 What is Instructor Certification for FYS 100?

-Instructor certification is a self-paced online course developed to prepare instructors to teach FYS 100 as it has been designed at UWL.
-The course focuses on the primary goals of FYS 100 of building relationships with and between students, providing just-in-time information and answers, facilitating problem-based learning, and offering opportunities for students to discover the relevance of learning.
+Instructor certification is primarily a self-paced online course developed to prepare instructors to teach FYS 100 as it has been designed at UWL.
+New instructors will meet with the FYS Coordinator who will provide support throughout the development of the course.
+The online training focuses on the primary goals of FYS 100 of building relationships with and between students, providing just-in-time information and answers, facilitating problem-based learning, and offering opportunities for students to discover the relevance of learning.

 In addition to these objectives, the instructor certification course also prepares instructors to:

-- Discuss the value of liberal education with students
+• Discuss the value of general education with students

 How many sections of First-Year Seminar will be offered by each department?